-We are thrilled to announce the arrival of Snakes and mirrors – a spectacular new body of work from one of Australia’s most acclaimed and influential contemporary artists, Petrina Hicks.
+Michael Reid Sydney + Berlin is delighted to present Snakes and mirrors – a spectacular new body of work from one of Australia’s most acclaimed and influential contemporary artists, Petrina Hicks.

-After a wonderfully received preview of select works from the series – which featured as part of Hicks’s recent survey show in Perth – Snakes and mirrors will make its highly anticipated debut with an expansive solo presentation at the Museum of Australian Photography in Melbourne, curated by MAPh director Anouska Phizacklea.
+After a wonderfully received preview of select works from the series – which featured as part of Hicks’s recent survey show in Perth – Snakes and mirrors has now debuted with an expansive solo presentation at the Museum of Australian Photography in Melbourne, curated by MAPh director Anouska Phizacklea.

 Hicks’s large-scale photographs draw from mythology, fables and art history to re-frame contemporary female experience.
 Permeated with a sense of magical realism, animals and females often appear together to represent aspects of the psyche and allude to the complexities of female identity.